 - Website www.onesquareedinburgh.co.uk

-Classy brasserie with views of Edinburgh Castle, great service and a wide range of dining options.
+Classy venue with views of Edinburgh Castle, great service and a range of bistro favourites done well.

 A vibrant bar and restaurant located in the heart of Edinburgh, One Square offers a modern, uniquely British take on the classic grand café.
 Open from early in the morning until last thing at night, this is a place to enjoy what you want, when you want it.

 From the inviting glass foyer to the ever-popular tables overlooking Edinburgh Castle, One Square is a venue that effortlessly evolves as the day progresses, somewhere to while away leisurely afternoons, to meet with friends or sit out on the outdoor Terrace and enjoy the view.

 Always stylish, yet perfectly relaxed, the restaurant at One Square is home to a deliciously inventive range of British dishes including laid-back brunch, indulgent afternoon tea and relaxed late-night dining.

 Although the atmosphere is vibrant and informal, service is never anything but professional, and with a private room for up to forty guests, One Square is just as suited to a special celebration as it is to a working lunch, a quick bite to eat between shops or an indulgent afternoon tea.